Huhngoku/ADVOCATE/README.md

 ## How
 The go-patch folder contains a modified version of the go compiler and runtime.
 With this modified version it is possible to save a trace as described in 'Trace Structure'.
-You can use the complete runtime/compiler from go-patch or take your own go environment and replace the files mentioned above.

 To build the new runtime, run the 'all.bash' or 'all.bat' file in the 'src' directory.
 This will create a 'bin' directory containing a 'go' executable.
 This executable can be used as your new go envirement e.g. with `./go run main.go` or `./go build`.

+In some cases it is necessary to set the GOROOT environment variable to the path of the `./go` executable.

 To create a trace, add